Toggle diff (533 lines)

 +@item @code{run-dir} (default: @code{"/var/run/apcupsd"}) (type: string)

-+Directory containing runtime information.
-You need to change this if
++The directory containing runtime information.
+You need to change this

 +